Chilblains Melbourne

 The following signs or symptoms can indicate a chilblain on the foot:

-- The skin is often red, inflammed and swollen in the acute phase.
+The skin is often red, inflamed and swollen in the acute phase.

 Causes of chilblains